 The Bank continued to apply conservative exchange rate risk management in accordance with the set limits.
 Foreign exchange positions of the Banking Book were open to a minimum extent, and only as a result of the standard operating activities of the Bank.
 The Bank did not enter into any speculative transactions regarding exchange rate movements for clients or on the Bank's account.
-During the year 2020, the Bank did not have any speculative foreign exchange positions open in its Trading Book.
+During the first quarter of 2021, the Bank did not have any speculative foreign exchange positions open in its Trading Book.

 When measuring the exchange rate risk of the Banking Book and the Trading Book, Prima banka uses the VaR method on a daily basis at the 99% reliability interval.
-As at 31 December 2020, the VaR amounted to € (680) (31 December 2019: € (347)).
+As at 31 March 2021, the VaR amounted to $\in$ (685) (31 December 2020: $\in$ (680)).